Byton’s car of the future will be a ‘next-gen smart device’

 “This setup really allows us, in a short period of time, to enjoy the best of all worlds,” Kirchert said.
 “The best of German premium car manufacturing, the best of Silicon Valley innovation, and China, which is the best place to run a startup like this.”

-Byton was also a major presence at CES Asia, and this is a company we’ll no doubt be hearing a hell of a lot more about in the coming years.
+Byton was also a major presence at CES Asia, and we’ll no doubt be hearing a hell of a lot more about this company in the coming years.

 “Tesla of China”

 China is already the No. 1 market for electric vehicles, growing at more than twice the rate of the U.S. in terms of sales.
-Countless companies are now being labeled as the “Tesla of China,” and Byton has stiff competition from a number of local players, including Nio, which recently unveiled its Eve autonomous and electric concept car, and which is expected to go into production in 2020.
+Countless companies are now being labeled as the “Tesla of China,” and Byton has stiff competition from a number of local players, including Nio, which recently unveiled its Eve autonomous and electric concept car and is expected to go into production in 2020.

 Byton hopes to have its vehicles on the market before then.
-It is building premium electric automobiles and a platform that it said will enable it to not only mass-produce cars for the more discerning drivers of today, but to future-proof the company against the autonomous vehicles speeding down the pike.
-But after I had a chance to dig down into the details and sit inside one of the handful of concept cars Byton had on display at CES Asia in China last month, some key differences between Byton and more established electric-car manufacturers, like Tesla, have emerged.
+It is building premium electric automobiles and a platform that it said will enable it to not only mass-produce cars for the more discerning drivers of today, but to future-proof them against the autonomous vehicles speeding down the pike.
+But after I had a chance to dig down into the details and sit inside one of the handful of concept cars Byton had on display at CES Asia last month, some key differences emerged between Byton and more established electric-car manufacturers, like Tesla.

 “Tesla has been the trendsetter in starting the electric [car] revolution more than 10 years ago, and Byton also wants to build a really great electric car,” Kirchert said.
 “But our focus is really on making the car a smart UI [user interface].
-We believe that’s at the core of getting cars ready for the future of mobility.
-And also getting them ready for the age of autonomous driving.”
+We believe that’s at the core of getting cars ready for the future of mobility — and also getting them ready for the age of autonomous driving.”

 Byton has yet to bring a car to market, but it has already launched two concept cars.
 At CES in Las Vegas this past January, the company debuted the first of its automobiles — the Byton M-Byte SUV.
-And at CES Asia last month, it pulled the curtain back on the Byton K-Byte sedan.
+And at CES Asia in China last month, it pulled the curtain back on the Byton K-Byte sedan.

 Cars of the future

-On the outside, both cars stay faithful to the traditional look and feel of other premium SUVs and sedans, insofar as they have wheels, doors, windows, and the like.
+On the outside, both cars sport the traditional look and feel of other premium SUVs and sedans, insofar as they have wheels, doors, windows, and the like.
 The car of our immediate future isn’t something from the Jetsons.
-The exterior does hint at the car’s future-gazing efforts, however, as you can see here with the lidars mounted on side of the K-Byte.
+The exterior does hint at the car’s future-gazing efforts, however, as you can see here with the lidars mounted on the side of the K-Byte.

 But as the saying goes, it’s what’s on the inside that counts.
 Here, the most striking facet of the Byton is the multitude of screens, including its “coast-to-coast” display.

-Stretching from left to right beneath the entire windscreen, the 49-inch x 10-inch display is designed for any task that you would normally use such a big screen for — video conference calls, watching movies, and so on.
+Stretching from left to right beneath the entire windscreen, the 49-inch x 10-inch display is designed for any task that you would normally use such a big screen for — video conferencing, movie watching, and so on.

-The ultimate goal with this gargantuan screen is to free the user from ever having to take out their smartphone again.
+The goal with this gargantuan screen is to free the user from ever having to take out their smartphone again.
 Everything they can do with their phone, they can do with their car’s interface.
 But it also hints at an autonomous future in which human drivers are no longer compulsory.
 It also seems geared toward the broader artificial intelligence (AI) onslaught that will open doors to more data and information being shared with the driver.
-And hey, the driver could even watch a movie if they like.
+And hey, the driver could even watch a movie on the way to work.

-“Due to the fact that AI is coming down the road, and much more information will be shared with navigation, we think it’s much more important to have a bigger screen to share this information, without being distracted by looking at a small screen,” Wenders noted.
+“Due to the fact that AI is coming down the road, and much more information will be shared with navigation, we think it’s much more important to have a bigger screen to share this information, without being distracted by looking at a small screen,” Wenders said.

-Then there’s a smaller tablet-like display embedded into the middle of the steering wheel, which serves a number of purposes.
-Given that it sits directly in the driver’s field of vision, its position is arguably better for following visual navigation cues.
-But it can also serve as a kind of “digital rear-view mirror,” with rear-facing cameras providing a 180-degree blind-spot-free view of what’s going on behind the car.
+Then there’s a smaller tablet-like display embedded in the middle of the steering wheel, which serves a number of purposes.
+Given that it sits directly in the driver’s field of vision, it is arguably better for providing visual navigation cues.
+But it can also serve as a kind of “digital rear-view mirror,” with rear-facing cameras offering a 180-degree blind-spot-free view of what’s going on behind the car.
 To facilitate this design, the company had to devise a completely new airbag system that isn’t obstructed by the screen.

-In the back, there are a additional two displays because, well, why not?
+In the back, there are two additional displays because, well, why not?

 “In the Byton, every single seat is equally important,” Wenders said.